Sharbat (drink): Middle East

 Many Ottoman Muslims did not have a custom of consuming or serving alcoholic beverages, which contributed to the popularity of sherbet during the Middle Ages.
-Sherbet could take three forms: syrups called şurup, pastes called çevirme and tablets.
+Sherbet could take three forms: syrups, pastes called çevirme and tablets.
 Ottoman confectioners would create concentrated essences out of fresh ingredients that could be diluted to make sherbet.
 In modern times, sherbet production has declined but in some regions of Turkey syrups are still made.
 Pastes are rare and can only be found in speciality shops; most commercially available pastes today are limited to bergamot or mastic flavors.
 Tablets were a specialty item, even during Ottoman Times, made only by confectioner's in professional shops.
 To make the tablets, fruit juices and essential oils, like rose or cinnamon, were added to boiling sugared water and stirred against the sides of the pan until the sugar began to crystallize.
 Spices, ground nuts, and herbs might be added to the mixture, which was poured onto a large marble slab and allowed to set.

 In the 19th-century Isaac Edrehi wrote about a shopkeep named Mustafa who made two types of beverages called sherbet and khoshâb:

 One of the dainties on the happy mixture of which Hadjy Mustafa prides himself is khoshâb.
 This beverage, though nearly related to, must not be confounded with, sherbet.
 The latter is slightly acidulated, and in general made of fresh lemon, quince, orange or cherry juice, or of candied grapes, mulberries, and Damascus plums, squeezed or diluted in cold water, and thus drank at all hours.
 But the khoshâb (agreeable water) forms the termination of all orthodox dinners, and is composed of preserved fruits or syrups, such as Aidin pomegranates, Mardin plums, Damascus and Bokhara apricots, Rodosto peaches, Scala Nuova cherries, Beybek strawberries, Adrianople roses, tamarinds, and so forth."

 The Ottoman writer Evliya Çelebi records that the Merchants of Khoshâb in Ottoman Egypt made khoshâb, which he calls "a kind of sherbet", from "the juice of the most excellent fruits, such as apricots of Bokhara, plums of Mardin, pears of Azerbaijan, mulberries of Arabguir, grapes of Smyrna, sour cherries (aigriottes) of Rodosto, apples of Koja Ili, prunes of Temesvar, and peaches of Constantinople."
 According to this account the khoshâb is flavored with "amber and musk".
 He goes on to describe a different group of sherbet-merchants whose shops are decorated with "many thousand cups and bowls of China and Fayence, which are filled with sherbet, made of rhubarb, roses, lemons, lotus, tamarinds and grapes."